In addition to the general tips presented on a previous page, the following guidance is offered for each of the resume sections.

 - Begin with the company name, city, state, the job title, and dates worked.
 This information should be displayed in a format that makes it easy to quickly assess your complete work history.

 - Next, provide a series of statements that highlight your effective use of engineering and other important skills to accomplish some task, project or service.
 More on developing skills-based, impact statements.

 - Focus on highlighting engineering competencies and transferable skills.
 For example, the statement, “made detailed measurements and performed data analysis to keep a chemical processing system operating at peak efficiency,” is better than “monitored a hydrogenation system to make sure it was functioning properly.”
 Making detailed measurements and analyzing data are skills that many employers value, while monitoring a hydrogenation process may only appeal to a small number of employers.
 However, if a job description mentions a hydrogenation process, providing them with a tailored resume that includes this terminology can be very effective.

 - Always emphasize professional skills, even for non-technical, part-time jobs.
 For example, a position working in retail can be used to indicate that you have experience addressing customer needs, contributing to team efforts, and applying integrity.

 - Use the technical and business jargon found in job descriptions to help craft your statements.

 - Use descriptive action verbs and avoid vague verbs such as, “Worked on”, “Helped”, etc. Don’t simply say that you assisted with a particular project, but rather say how you assisted in the project.

-- Professional work experiences, such as co-ops and internships, warrant four to eight statements.
+- Professional work experiences, such as co-ops and internships, warrant three to six statements.
 Less professional and/or nontechnical work experiences should get less page space.

 - Recruiters do not want to read unnecessary information so eliminate all unimportant words.
 Do not provide a list of duties or numerous details that employers are not likely to care about.